18F/tock/docs/deployment-process.md

 Code review covers both code (such as Python or JavaScript) and configuration (such as Dockerfiles, CloudFoundry manifest files, etc.).

-Code review includes assessment of:
+Code reviews should be conducted [following the 18F Engineering Guide](https://engineering.18f.gov/code-review/) and include an assessment of:

 - Simplicity.
 Ideally the submission implements the feature/fix with as little complexity as possible.
 - Legibility.
 Ideally the submission is easy to understand.